 While some plants rely on wind to provide pollination, which is called self-pollination.
-Most flowering plants in the world need the services of natural pollinators, such as honeybees, birds, insects to do the work, this is called cross-pollination.
+Most flowering plants in the world need the services of natural pollinators, such as honeybees, birds, and insects to do the work, this is called cross-pollination.

 Bees are among the most efficient pollinator species in the world, and it is estimated that half of the pollinators of tropical plants are these little creatures.